gert7/agis/README.md

 Retrying
 --------

 Agis allows retrying with agis_recall(), which accepts the same parameters as agis_call().
-It doesn't tackle the message box, since it's already locked when called in an Agis method
+It doesn't tackle the message box, since it's already locked when called in an Agis method.
+This does nothing but call the same method already described.

+Agis doesn't remove any call from the message box that does anything other than return or raise an exception of type StandardError.
+Agis assumes that the call crashed and retries it.
+As a result your methods should be written in a form of deja vu, assuming they've already crashed and are being called again.